Emceelamb/thesis-presentation/src/slides/01-intro.md

 ---

-> "Cyber void is so full of amazing emptiness that makes us feel fulfilled."
+> "Cyberspace is a metaphorical idea which is supposed to be the space where your consciousness is located when you're using computer technology on the Internet"
-> <cite>Munia Khan</cite>
+> <cite>Neil Postman</cite>

 ---

 <div class="right" style="width:50%; font-size:120%; font-weight:bold; padding:50px;">

-"Cyberspace' is a metaphorical idea which is supposed to be the space where your consciousness is located when you're using computer technology on the Internet"
+"Cyber void is so full of amazing emptiness that makes us feel fulfilled."

-<cite>Neil Postman</cite>
+<cite>Munia Khan</cite>
 </div>